mpwoodward/ionic-photo-sharing/README.md

 My version of the excellent tutorial by Diligent Dev.

+Some differences from the tutorial since it's a couple of years old:
-The only major deviation is I'm using the Firebase V9 modular SDK so the syntax and how things are imported and used is a bit different.
+ 1. I'm using the Firebase V9 modular SDK so the syntax and how things are imported and used is a bit different
+ 1. The Capacitor Camera API has been updated so the imports and syntax are a bit different
+ 1. I added the Capacitor PWA Elements (https://capacitorjs.com/docs/web/pwa-elements) so the camera could be used in the browser for testing

 ## Configuration